aaronjwilson/dataplayground/labkey.md

 Building from source code was tricky for me because i did not have a background in CLI or meshing tools together.
 The online documentation was good but has been through a few iterations and there are tidbits left over from older versions that no longer apply.
 Alas here is my version.  works on ubuntu server or a cloud server.  there is an ami but i wanted to learn how to do it.

 the basics of what i will install are:

-1. oracle java
+1. Oracel Java
-2. apache tomcat
+2. Apache Tomcat
-3. postgresql
+3. Postgresql
-4. labkey web application
+4. Labkey Web Application
 5. R

-1. order
-2. list
-3. test
-4. three

 Note: some of the code is outdated or written by myself a beginner.
 Would like to at some point set this all up in a bash script for easier execution.